 - When you are outdoors, use insect repellent containing an EPA-registered active ingredient.
 Follow the directions on the package.

 - Many mosquitoes are most active at dusk and dawn.
 Be sure to use insect repellent and wear long sleeves and pants at these times or consider staying indoors during these hours.

 - Make sure you have good screens on your windows and doors to keep mosquitoes out.

 - Get rid of mosquito breeding sites by emptying standing water from flower pots, buckets and barrels.

 - Change the water in pet dishes and replace the water in bird baths weekly.

 - Drill holes in tire swings so water drains out.

 - Keep children's wading pools empty and on their sides when they aren't being used

 Surveillance and spraying programs help to monitor and eliminate the threats from mosquitoes.
-Bowie's annual mosquito program has been underway since April.
+Learn more about this year's surveillance and spraying program.